wangkuner/wangkuner.github.io/_programming/2021-08-25-Installation-of-Siconos.md

 ---
 layout: index
 title: Installation of Siconos
-description: linking, dll
+description: Siconos
 ---

 # Installation of Siconos

-Siconos is an open-source scientific software primarily targeted at modeling and simulating nonsmooth dynamical systems in C++ and in Pytho.
+Siconos is an open-source scientific software primarily targeted at modeling and simulating nonsmooth dynamical systems in C++ and in Python.

 According to the requirements, only the essential components, *externals*, *numerics* and *kernel*, are installed.
 It can be seen from the following picture that the components *numerics and *kernel* depend on *externals*.